c-hudson/mec/README.md

    into %b, %r, or into whatever is needed to be displayed.
 To invoke this mode, place a "@@ mushify" on the blank line before the text to be converted.
-This can be turned off with '@@ mushify off'
+This can be turned off with '@@ mushify off' The script supports the reverse process of converting the %b, %r, etc to its more readable form.

-   The script supports the reverse process of converting the %b, %r, etc to its more readable form.
+   Output from commands can be converted into its mush equalivant as well with the --one or --multi command line options.
+This makes it useful for quoting output from a command directly to the mush.
+See example below.

    Example:
 ```